THE BEST AERO HELMET FOR ROAD CYCLISTS

 Of course, it would be nice to know whether a helmet just passed that test or scored so well that it might hold up against a lesser force that could still cause a concussion.
 Other criticisms of the CPSC test include that it doesn’t consider a head strike at different angles or at different places on the helmet.

 Consumer Reports (or CR), a highly regarded US independent consumer product testing publication, periodically runs tests on bicycle helmets and publishes its results in its buying guide.
 It tests helmets dropped on their front, rear, side, and crown at the same force as the CPSC test.
-Unfortunately, it hasn’t tested any aero road helmets.
+Unfortunately, it had only tested one aero road helmet when I last looked.

 CR did test the performance of several MIPS system or Multi-directional Impact Protection System helmets.
 The theory behind MIPS is to have an inside liner stay with your head while the rest of the helmet slides or rotates a few millimeters upon impact.
 This is supposed to reduce the rotational force that is often the cause of a concussion and reduce the amount of energy absorbed by your head.